gardner/vibe-athon/docs/ship/qa-checklist.md

 # QA Checklist

 Run this checklist before you submit.
-It keeps your game smooth, accessible, and ready for judging.
+It keeps your game smooth, understandable, and ready for judging.

 ## Core Functionality